robertcedwards/juice-docs/blog/2023-01-02-how-to-sell-nfts/index.md

 **The example for this tutorial is an NFT project called Flamingo Sunday.** We’re using Juicebox to sell flamingo NFTs at 0.1, 1, and 10 ETH tiers and anyone who contributes at those amounts will receive the corresponding NFT.

-So head to [juicebox.money](http://juicebox.money), connect your wallet, and click “create a project.”
+So head to [juicebox.money](http://juicebox.money), connect your wallet, and click `Create a project`.

 ![Create a project](create-project.webp)